https://csrde.ou.edu/Symposium Parent Page: Symposium id: 32961 Active Page: Program Detailsid:32965

 Program Details

-The National Symposium on Student Retention will take place Monday, November 4 through Thursday, November 7 in Destin, Florida.
+The National Symposium on Student Retention will take place Monday, October 19 through Thursday, October 22 in Norfolk, Virginia.

 Monday Welcome Reception